mvanderkamp/westures-core/README.md

 region.addGesture(pan);
 ```

-Now the `panner` function will be called whenever a `pan` gesture is detected on
+Now the `handler` function will be called whenever a `pan` gesture is detected
-the `#pannable` element inside the region.
+on the `#pannable` element inside the region.

 ## Implementing Custom Gestures

-The core technique used by Westures (originally conceived for ZingTouch) is to
+The core technique used by Westures is to process all user inputs and filter
-process all user inputs and filter them through four key lifecycle phases:
+them through four key lifecycle phases: `start`, `move`, `end`, and `cancel`.
-`start`, `move`, `end`, and `cancel`.
-Gestures are defined by how they respond
+Gestures are defined by how they respond to these phases.
+To respond to the
-to these phases.
-To respond to the phases, a gesture extends the `Gesture` class
-provided by this module and overrides the method (a.k.a. "hook") corresponding
+phases, a gesture extends the `Gesture` class provided by this module and
-to the name of the phase.
+overrides the method (a.k.a. "hook") corresponding to the name of the phase.

 The hook, when called, will receive the current State object of the region.
 To
 maintain responsiveness, the functionality within a hook should be short and as